 - Define epic success criteria

-- Shepherd the epics through the (Business or Architectural) kanban system, and create the lightweight business case (Ref )
+- Shepherd the epics through the Portfolio Kanban system and create the lightweight business case

-- Prepare to present the business case to Portfolio Management for a Go/No Go decision
+- Prepare to present the business case to Program Portfolio Management for a go/no-go decision

 Presenting the Epic

-The epic owner has the primary responsibility for presenting the merits of the epic to Program Portfolio Management.
-However, approval should NOT be assured, as most every software enterprise has opportunities far exceeding capacity, so an effective winnowing process may well determine the marketplace winners and losers.
+The epic owner has the primary responsibility for presenting the merits of the epic to program portfolio management.
+However, approval should not be assured, as most every software enterprise has opportunities far exceeding capacity.
+An effective winnowing process may well determine the marketplace winners and losers.
 That is one of the many reasons the business cases are lightweight, so as to not create too great an emotional investment on the part of those responsible for analysis.
-Specific, potential epics can and should be rejected in lieu of more favorable opportunities.
-(See Ref ).
+Specific potential epics can and should be rejected in lieu of more favorable opportunities.

 After Approval: Implementation

 If the epic is approved, then the implementation work begins: